-I have been painting for more than twenty-five years, but curiosity and creativity have been in me since I was a boy.
+I have been painting for almost thirty years, but curiosity and creativity have been in me since I was a boy.
 Since then, they have become an inseparable part of my life, informing my thoughts and interests.

 Practicing my craft every day in or out of my studio has become second nature to me: a way of life in which there is no boredom.
 The rituals and routines of how I do my work are as important as the art itself.
 I am sustained by the years of my life poured into my work, and the body of work that speaks for itself.